- Find a Trail

 - Get Involved

-Explore the best rated trails in Buckeye, AZ.
-Whether you're looking for an easy walking trail or a bike trail like the Paradise Park Trail and New River Trail.
+Explore the best rated trails in Buckeye, AZ, whether you're looking for an easy walking trail or a bike trail like the Bent Tree - Preston Hills - Casa Rica Trail and Paradise Park Trail .
 With more than 33 trails covering 308 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.